 Each State of the San Francisco Estuary Conference includes plenary and concurrent sessions with invited speakers and poster sessions.
 Posters can address any topic areas related to the four goals of the Estuary Blueprint / CCMP 2016.
 Posters are displayed both days of the conference, and are highlighted during the Poster Session Reception on the evening of October 21st.

-Thanks to everyone who submitted a poster abstract.
-You will be notified soon if your poster abstract is accepted.
+Thanks to everyone participating in the poster session.
+The 2019 Poster Program and Poster Abstract Booklet are now posted!
 In addition to the following conference guidelines for the poster session, please find more detailed information and helpful tips in the SOE 2019 Poster Guidelines.
 Poster presenters must still register and pay for registration.

 General Poster Guidelines